LavaMoat/LavaMoat/README.md

 2. run your server or build process in [lavamoat-node][LavamoatNode]
 3. build your ui with LavaMoat for [Browserify][LavamoatBrowserify]

+Even starting with adding just step 1 - the allow-scripts is a great improvement to your supply chain security.

 ## How LavaMoat works

 ### Install scripts